 Link: Citi Diamond Preferred

-The Citi Diamond Preferred has 0% APR on purchases AND balance transfers for the first 18 months.
+The Citi Diamond Preferred has 0% APR on purchases AND balance transfers for the first 21 months, after that variable 13.99% to 23.99% applies.
 This is the longest 0% APR offer.

 But there is a $5 or 3% balance transfer fee (whichever is greater) when you make the transfer.
 I’ve included the Citi card in this list even though there is no sign-up bonus because some folks may want a non-Chase card.